andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 ## The dataset:

-Because of the size of this dataset, pandas profiling was used to inform potential considerations for dataset selection and develop a strategy to manage preprocessing of a set this size.
+Because of the size of this dataset, pandas profiling was used to inform potential considerations for dataset feature selection and develop a strategy to manage preprocessing of a set this size.
 You can see the 43 features in the image below, as well as how complete the data collection was for each.

 ![GitHub Logo](/imgs/output_30_1.png)